Fey-Lajide/Call-Center-Trends/README.md

 </p>

 <H3> DATA TRANSFORMATION </H3>
-The following measures were created using the DAX Functions. <br/><br/>
+The following measures were created using the DAX Functions: <br/><br/>
 ----- Agent Perfomance Quadrant = SUM(Sheet1[AvgTalkDuration])/[Total No of Answered Calls]<br/>
 ----- avg length of calls = [Length of Calls]/[Total No of Calls]<br/>
 ----- Avg Speed of Answer = SUM(Sheet1[Speed of answer in seconds])/[Total No of Answered Calls]<br/>